 The International Hydrographic Organization (IHO) provides standards for paper charting.
 These standards are provided as guidelines that understand that each chart-producing agency may employ its unique charting standards.
-The ArcGIS Maritime provides you with the ability to customize the tools and workflows to meet your specific requirements.
+The ArcGIS for Maritime: Charting provides you with the ability to customize the tools and workflows to meet your specific requirements.

 Paper chart products